 The Journal also undertakes to publish, after review, sets of papers on a single topic in Special Topic sections.
 Prior coordination with the Editorial Office is necessary for such papers.
 Technical and scientific papers based on the invited presentations at the annual APS Division of Plasma Physics Meeting are published in a Special Issue of the Journal.
 These papers are reviewed and must meet the same standards for acceptance as papers published in regular issues.

 Submission to Physics of Plasmas implies that the work has not been submitted, copyrighted, nor accepted for publication elsewhere, and that the corresponding author has obtained the agreement of all co-authors to submission of the manuscript.
 Physics of Plasmas requires that copyright be assigned to AIP Publishing.
 Since copyright transfer is required before publication, electronic acceptance of the Transfer of Copyright Agreement during the submission process can prevent unnecessary delays.

-Submitted manuscripts are screened by the Editor, aided by the Resident Associate Editor.
+Submitted manuscripts are screened by the Editor-in-Chief, aided by the Resident Associate Editor.
 Manuscripts failing to meet acceptable standards of English usage, with incomplete or outdated bibliographies, or the content of which is technically weak or inappropriate for the scope of the journal will generally be rejected on submission.
 Once accepted for review, the paper is placed with a single referee for regular articles and Brief Communications, and two referees for Letters.